depressed-pho/OC-PHO-Programs/ansi-terminal/README.md

 This module is OS-independent and should work on any OpenComputers OSes.
 But due to the current limitation of OC, most of SGR commands don't work at all.
-In particular, none of OC GPUs support bold or underlined characters.
+In particular, none of OC GPUs can display bold or underlined characters.

 ## License